 - 3 shortbread cookies, coarsely crushed

-Gently stir the chocolate pieces into the sabayon until the chocolate has melted and the sabayon is smooth.
+- Gently stir the chocolate pieces into the sabayon until the chocolate has melted and the sabayon is smooth.
 Set the bowl of sabayon onto the large bowl filled with ice water to begin to chill it.
-Pour out some cold water if it threatens to overflow.

 - Stir the sabayon gently until it's cool.
 The volume will decrease and it will become thick and rich.

 - Cover with plastic wrap and chill the sabayon in the fridge for 30 minutes or longer.